Overview of the Major

 - Our curriculum includes a number of courses that combine sociological and anthropological thinking, including courses on social movements, health and healing, global interdependence, religion, family, and social justice.

-- We provide an outstanding (and rigorous) year-long research course that allows students to learn and practice both quantitative and ethnographic methods.
+- We provide an outstanding (and rigorous) year of research that allows students to learn and practice both quantitative and ethnographic methods.

 - All majors complete a senior seminar where the experiences and course work of students are brought to bear on the study of a particular topic.